SBiswas765/Computational_Analysis_of_Hookes_Joint/README.md

 <pre> pip install numpy matplotlib </pre>

 These libraries are used for:
-- **NumPy** → mathematical computations and array operations
+- **NumPy** → Mathematical computations and array operations
-- **Matplotlib** → plotting the polar velocity diagram and creating animations using FuncAnimation
+- **Matplotlib** → Plotting the polar velocity diagram and creating animations using FuncAnimation

 ## ▶️ Run the Script
 <pre> python hookes_joint_analysis.py </pre>